tauri-apps/plugins-workspace/plugins/log/SECURITY.md

 ### Security Assumptions

-- The log file interpreting applications are hardened as input is not sanitized
+- The log file interpreting applications are hardened, as input is not sanitized
 - No log events in the rust core are leaked to the frontend unless explicitly configured to output to the `TargetKind::Webview` component
 - The log events generated in the frontend can be accessed from everywhere in the frontend
 - There is no secret censoring inbuilt and developers need to take care of what they log in their application